 Citycon Oyj: Flagging notification in accordance with Chapter 9 Section 10 of the Finnish Securities Markets Act

-The change in ownership is due to the completion of the fourth instalment of a share transfer under a share purchase agreement, as notified in a previous flagging notification published on 24 February 2023, entered into by Gazit Europe Netherlands B.V. and its parent G City Ltd. on 22 February 2023.
-This notification concerns the transfer of 3,200,000 shares in Citycon as the fourth instalment under the share purchase agreement.
+The change in ownership is due to the completion of the sixth instalment of a share transfer under a share purchase agreement, as notified in a previous flagging notification published on 24 February 2023, entered into by Gazit Europe Netherlands B.V. and its parent G City Ltd. on 22 February 2023.
+This notification concerns the transfer of 3,000,000 shares in Citycon as the sixth and last instalment under the share purchase agreement.

-The completion of the share transfers under the share purchase agreement will not affect the aggregate total direct and indirect holdings of G City Ltd. in Citycon as the shares reported to be held by Gazit Europe Netherlands B.V. through financial instruments are held by G City Ltd.
+The completion of the share transfers under the share purchase agreement did not affect the aggregate total direct and indirect holdings of G City Ltd. in Citycon as the shares previously reported to be held by Gazit Europe Netherlands B.V. through financial instruments were held by G City Ltd.

 The parent of Gazit Europe Netherlands B.V., G City Ltd., is controlled by Norstar Holdings Inc, which is ultimately controlled by Chaim Katzman.
-In addition to 30,085,000 shares held by Gazit Europe Netherlands B.V., the 6,200,000 shares to be transferred based on the share purchase agreement and 51,274,016 shares held by G City Ltd., 35,771 shares held by Chaim Katzman have been taken into account in this notification.
+In addition to 36,285,000 shares held by Gazit Europe Netherlands B.V., 51,274,016 shares held by G City Ltd. and 35,771 shares held by Chaim Katzman have been taken into account in this notification.

 Citycon has one series of shares in which each share carries one vote.
 The total number of shares and votes is 168,008,940.